solosage1/anyprice-oracle/EIP.md

 the same chain ID numbering as EIP-7092 and EIP-5164 for consistency).

 #### Optimism's Messenger vs. ERC-76xx
-The OP messenger is an implementation, not a standard, but it's widely used.
-If ERC-76xx defines its own cross-domain message format for data, there's a risk of duplicating what Bedrock already provides.
+The Superchain Interop Messenger (SIM) is an implementation, not a standard, but it's widely used across the OP Stack.
+If ERC-76xx defines its own cross-domain message format for data, there's a risk of duplicating what SIM already provides.
 Overlap exists in that both define a message structure (nonce, sender, target, data, etc.).
-ERC-76xx operates at the application layer; its specialized fields (like freshness or expiry timestamps) are contained *within* the `messageData` payload of the underlying CXM call, not as modifications to the CXM header or Bedrock contracts themselves.
+ERC-76xx operates at the application layer; its specialized fields (like freshness or expiry timestamps) are contained *within* the `messageData` payload of the underlying SIM call, not as modifications to the SIM header or contracts themselves.
 The ERC should strive to be compatible – e.g., perhaps recommending that on
-Optimism-class rollups, an ERC-76xx message should be sent via the canonical messenger contract (rather than a custom bridge).
-This avoids conflict and leverages the security of the L1-provided mechanism.
+Optimism-class rollups, an ERC-76xx message should be sent via the `L2ToL2CrossDomainMessenger` contract (rather than a custom bridge).
+This avoids conflict and leverages the security of the L2-provided mechanism.
-Where the canonical path is too slow (L2→L1), ERC-76xx could specify an alternate faster path, but it must carefully outline the trust model for that (see Unique Problems below).
+Where L1 finality is paramount or for L1-L2 messages, ERC-76xx could specify the canonical Bedrock CXM as an alternative, but it must carefully outline the trust model for that (see Unique Problems below).

 ### Identified Gaps and Conflicts